rleung1004/Sudoku_Pygame/README.md

 ## Description
 Sudoku is a very simple yet complicated game, and I have used the backtracking algorithm to create and solve Sudoku boards.
 A sudoku object can be made by instatiating a Sudoku object, and its methods are to generate a puzzle, print the current state of the puzzle, and solve the puzzle.
-Please run GUI.py to play the Sudoku puzzle with pygame window.

 ## Installation
 To run this program, you need to install Python 3.